EvotecIT/PSEventViewer/Docs/Event-Definitions.md

 are forwarding.
 EventViewerX reads `ForwardedEvents` while matching the definition's original channel, provider, and event IDs. `-Path` is likewise a container override; neither option changes the definition's semantics.

+A custom definition produces only its declared fields in the primary report table and worksheet.
+Excel stores event ID, provider, channel, record ID, and raw message in `Event Provenance` instead of mixing transport metadata into the domain schema.

 ## C#